pyemimaa/portofolio/index.md

 ## Statistics (Data : Diabetes Patients)
 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/14x0lwwcIJVghrDA1OjEiwQYUoPW5qoFp)

 <div style="text-align: justify"> Statistics is important in data science.
 Almost all data processing uses statistics in it.
 This google colaboratory contains the basic and essential part of statistics and the diabetes dataset contains information about patients with diabetes, including clinical measurements such as glucose levels, blood pressure, body mass index (BMI), and diabetes progression over time.
-By applying statistical analysis to this dataset, we can gain insights into the relationship between these variables, identify risk factors, and many more.   </div>
+Several things are done statistically with this dataset, including:
+1. Descriptive statistics: mean, median, mode, variance.
+2. Boxplot to find out the distribution of data and the number of outliers.
+3. distribution plot to determine the distribution of a variable and the distribution of the data. </div>

 <center><img src="images/topic910.png"/></center>